Random vector functional link network: recent developments, applications, and future directions: Deep architectures based on RVFL model

 \subsection{Ensemble deep RVFL}

 The stacked deep RVFL does not fully use the features from intermediate layers.
 However, the dRVFL's utilization of all features requires an inversion of a super large matrix \cite{shi2021random}.
 Therefore, the edRVFL is proposed to achieve a trade-off between computational efficiency and features utilization \cite{shi2021random,gao2021random}.
 The structure of edRVFL is shown in Figure \ref{fig:edRVFL}.
 In edRVFL, the direct link connects each enhancement layer with the input layer to guide the random features' generation.
 An individual output layer with a direct link to the input layer is built for each enhancement layer.
 Such design splits the inversion of a large matrix into multiple mini-matrix inversion and takes advantage of all features \cite{shi2021random}.
 After training all the output layers, an ensemble block generates the final output.
 The majority voting mechanism is adopted for classification tasks \cite{CHENG2021107826,shi2021random} and mean/median operation is applied for forecasting tasks \cite{gao2021random}.
+Recently, a comparative study shows that edRVFL outperforms ensemble deep ELM on human joint angles prediction \citep{yang2022deep}.
 In addition to using all hidden layers for decision making, \citet{yu2022selective} proposes to utilize a genetic algorithm for selection.
+Since the hidden neurons are randomized without optimization, there may be inferior neurons which hampers the generation of high-quality features in deeper layers.
+Therefore, \citet{shi2022weighting} prune the inferior neurons before generating the next layer's neurons.
+In addition, a weighting scheme, which assigns different weights to the training samples in each hidden layer, is proposed to improve the performance.
+The wrongly classified samples are assigned larger weights in the next layer to increase the diversity and accuracy simultaneously.
+The norm features from an edRVFL are concatenated with the privileged information from another edRVFL with different activation \citep{ganaie2022ensemble}.
+This concatenation is fed into another deep RVFL for classifications.
+Recently, a strategy of random skip connections is proposed to enhance the representation ability of the edRVFL in \cite{hu2022edrvflR}.
+Instead of using all output layers, an edRVFL with a selective ensemble method is designed and succeeds in landslide displacement prediction \citep{yu2022selective}.
+Following the principle of determining important output layers, an edRVFL with dynamic ensemble based on online performance is proposed for time series forecasting \citep{du2022time}.
+An approach for the automatic design of ensemble deep randomized neural networks is proposed in \citep{hu2022automated}.